ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 6|ge-0/0/4
 7|ge-0/0/5
 8|ge-0/0/6

-Table 2.
-Interface names and mappings for a pair of vSRX VMs in a cluster (node 0 and node 1).
+{: caption="Table 1.
+Interface names and mappings for a standalone vSRX VM" caption-side="bottom"}

+The following table shows information for a pair of vSRX VMs in a cluster (node 0 and node 1).

 Network Adapter|Interface Name in Junos OS
 ---|---